Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: Introduction

 So the associated graded Lie algebra $\Gr^F_{\bullet} \!W_{1+\infty}^+$ is isomorphic to (part of) the \textit{quantum torus} associated to the lattice $\BZ^2$ with skew-symmetric form $\omega((m,a),(n,b))=an-bm$. \begin{thmx}[Theorem \ref{fder} and Corollary \ref{RH}] There is an isomorphism of Lie algebras

-between the affine BPS Lie algebra\footnote{As defined in \S \ref{CopSec}.} for the pair $(Q^{(3)},\tilde{W})$ and the associated graded Lie algebra of $\Walg_{1+\infty}^+$ with respect to the order filtration.
+between the affine BPS Lie algebra\footnote{As defined in \S \ref{CopSec}.} for the pair $(Q^{(3)},\tilde{W})$ and the associated graded Lie algebra of $\Walg_{1+\infty}^+$ with respect to the filtration $F_{\bullet}$.
 As a result, there is an isomorphism of algebras

 \end{thmx} The algebras $\Coha^{T}_{\BA^2}$ (for various $T$) have appeared in a great deal of work in geometric representation theory in the last decade.
-In particular, care is usually taken to restrict to the \textit{spherical subalgebra} of $\Coha^{T}_{\BA^2}$, i.e. the algebra generated by the subspace $\Coha^{T}_{\BA^2,1}$, corresponding to coherent sheaves on $\BA^2$ of length one.
-One of the main consequences of Theorem \ref{ThmA} is the following \begin{thmx}[Theorem \ref{TSG}] Let $T$ act on the quiver $Q^{(3)}$, leaving the potential $\tilde{W}$ invariant.
-Then the CoHA $\CoHA_{\BA^2}^T$ is spherically generated, i.e. it is generated by the piece $\CoHA_{\BA^2,1}^T$ corresponding to coherent sheaves of length one. \end{thmx} It may come as a temporary disappointment to the reader that the associated graded algebra of the filtered algebra $W^+_{1+\infty}$ appears in Theorem \ref{ThmA}, as opposed to $W^+_{1+\infty}$ itself.
+One often restricts to the \textit{spherical subalgebra} of $\Coha^{T}_{\BA^2}$, i.e. the algebra generated by the subspace $\Coha^{T}_{\BA^2,1}$, corresponding to coherent sheaves on $\BA^2$ of length one.
+One of the main consequences of Theorem \ref{ThmA} is the following: \begin{thmx}[Theorem \ref{TSG}] Let $T$ act on the quiver $Q^{(3)}$, leaving the potential $\tilde{W}$ invariant.
+Then the CoHA $\CoHA_{\BA^2}^T$ is spherically generated, i.e. it is generated by the piece $\CoHA_{\BA^2,1}^T$ corresponding to coherent sheaves of length one.
+In particular, $\CoHA_{\BA^2,1}$ is spherically generated. \end{thmx} It may come as a temporary disappointment to the reader that the associated graded algebra of the filtered algebra $W^+_{1+\infty}$ appears in Theorem \ref{ThmA}, as opposed to $W^+_{1+\infty}$ itself.
 This is, however, somewhat inevitable: the algebra $\CoHA_{Q^{(3)},\tilde{W}}$ is \textit{bi}graded, with one grading coming from the decomposition of the stack of finite-dimensional $\mathbb{C}[x,y]$-modules according to their dimension, and one grading coming from cohomological degree.
-The Lie algebra $W^+_{1+\infty}$, by contrast, is graded according to the exponent of $z$, but only \textit{filtered} according to the exponent of $D$. \smallbreak To improve upon this situation, we consider the action of $\mathbb{C}^*$ on $\mathbb{A}^2$ that acts by scaling the first coordinate.
-This induces a $\mathbb{C}^*$-action on $\Mst_d(\BC[x,y])$ for all $d$, and we take the equivariant Borel--Moore homology of this stack with respect to this action, and define the Hall algebra
+The Lie algebra $W^+_{1+\infty}$, by contrast, is graded according to the exponent of $z$, but only \textit{filtered} according to the exponent of $D$. \smallbreak To improve upon this situation, we let $\mathbb{C}^*$ act on $\mathbb{A}^2$ by scaling the first coordinate, and leaving the second invariant.
+This induces a $\mathbb{C}^*$-action on $\Mst_d(\BC[x,y])$ for all $d$, and we take the equivariant Borel--Moore homology of this stack with respect to this action, and define the cohomological Hall algebra